 We disembark on Denmark’s Yutland Peninsula and the village of Hirtshals.

-Dinner and overnight in the Hirtshals region.
+Overnight in the Hirtshals region.

 The Yutland Peninsula has some of Denmark’s best farming country.
 We visit the nearby farm of Borglum Kloster.
 Privately owned by the Rottboell family, this 436 hectare farming operation happens to have an 800+ year-old, 85 room abbey as its ‘homestead’.
 Crops grown include wheat, barley, oats, canola and grass seed.
 Old Danish species of Emmer wheat and spelt are grown.